smclab/openk9/js-packages/docs-website/docs/openk9-prerequisites.md

 Adminer (also known as phpMinAdmin) is a database management tool written in PHP.
 The supported engines are MySQL, PostgreSQL, SQLite, MS SQL, Oracle, Firebird, SimpleDB, Elasticsearch and MongoDB.

-This is an ** optional ** requirement: in local scenarios I prefer to use "port-forwards" and access databases with desktop tools like [DBeaver](https://dbeaver.io/).
+This is an **optional** requirement: in local scenarios is preferable to use "port-forwards" and access databases with desktop tools like [DBeaver](https://dbeaver.io/).
 However, it is true that in a cloud or non-local context, the availability of a tool that communicates with the DB without network latencies is an important help.

-For installation we use the chart prepared by us
+For installation we use the chart prepared by us:

 ```bash
 helm install adminer 00-requirements/07-adminer -n openk9